 - 1. The documents in the requested Commission's investigation file and report are public records as defined by Cal.
 Gov't.
 Code § 6250, et seq. - 2.
 The California Constitution favors disclosure of governmental records by, among other things, stating that the people have the right of access to information concerning the conduct of the peoples' business, and therefore, the meetings of public bodies and the writings of public officials and agencies shall be open to public scrutiny.
 Furthermore, the California Constitution also requires that statutes, court rules, and other authority favoring disclosure be broadly construed, and that statutes, court rules, and other authority limiting disclosure be construed narrowly; and that any new statutes, court rules, or other authority limiting disclosure be supported by findings determining the interest served by keeping information from the public and the need to protect that interest.
 Cal.
 Const.
 Article I, §§ 3(b)(1) and (2). - 3.
 The general policy of the CPRA favors disclosure of records. - 4.
 Justification for withholding a public record in response to a CPRA request must be based on specific exemptions in the CPRA or upon a showing that, on the facts of a particular case, the public interest in nondisclosure clearly outweighs the public interest in disclosure.
 Cal.
 Gov't.
 Code § 6255. - 5.
 Cal.
-Gov't Code § 6254(c) exempts from mandatory disclosure personal information, the disclosure of which would constitute an unwarranted invasion of personal privacy. - 6.
-Cal.
-Gov't Code § 6254(k) exempts from disclosure records, the disclosure of which is exempted or prohibited pursuant to federal or state law, including, but not limited to, provisions of the Evidence Code relating to privilege.
+Gov't Code § 6254(c) exempts from mandatory disclosure personal information, the disclosure of which would constitute an unwarranted invasion of personal privacy.

-- The Commission has exercised its discretion under Cal.
+- 6. Cal.
+Gov't Code § 6254(k) exempts from disclosure records, the disclosure of which is exempted or prohibited pursuant to federal or state law, including, but not limited to, provisions of the Evidence Code relating to privilege. - 7.
+The Commission has exercised its discretion under Cal.
 Pub.
 Util.
-Code § 583 to limit Commission staff disclosure of investigation records in the absence of formal action by the Commission or disclosure during the course of a Commission proceeding.
-General Order 66-C § 2.2 (a). - 8.
+Code § 583 to limit Commission staff's disclosure of investigation records in the absence of formal action by the Commission or disclosure during the course of a Commission proceeding.
+G.O.
+66-C § 2.2 (a). - 8.
 Cal.
 Pub.
 Util.
-Code § 583 does not limit the Commission's ability to order disclosure of records. - 9.
-Cal.
-Pub.
-Util.
-Code § 315 prohibits the introduction of accident reports filed with the Commission, or orders and recommendations issued by the Commission, "as evidence in any action for damages based on or arising out of such loss of life, or injury to person or property."
+Code § 583 does not limit the Commission's ability to order disclosure of records.